jiajunngjj/snyk-open-source-workshop/README.md

 ![alt tag](https://i.ibb.co/7tnp1B6/snyk-logo.png)

 <hr />
+Pas Apicella [pas at snyk.io] is a Principal Solution Engineer at Snyk APJ

-JJ Ng [jj.ng at snyk.io] is an Solutions Engineer at Snyk, APJ
+JJ Ng [jj.ng at snyk.io] is a Solutions Engineer at Snyk, APJ